Amusing Ourselves to Death: Summary

 Postman distinguishes the Orwellian vision of the future, in which totalitarian governments seize individual rights, from that offered by Aldous Huxley in Brave New World, where people medicate themselves into bliss, thereby voluntarily sacrificing their rights.
-Drawing an analogy with the latter scenario, Postman sees television's entertainment value as a present-day "soma", the fictitious pleasure drug in Brave New World, by means of which the citizens' rights are exchanged for consumers' entertainment.
+Drawing an analogy with the latter scenario, Postman sees television's entertainment value as a present-day soma, the fictitious pleasure drug in Brave New World, by means of which the citizens' rights are exchanged for consumers' entertainment.

-The essential premise of the book, which Postman extends to the rest of his argument(s), is that "form excludes the content", that is, a particular medium can only sustain a particular level of ideas.
+The essential premise of the book, which Postman extends to the rest of his arguments, is that "form excludes the content"; that is, a particular medium can only sustain a particular level of ideas.
 Thus rational argument, integral to print typography, is militated against by the medium of television for this reason.
 Owing to this shortcoming, politics and religion are diluted, and "news of the day" becomes a packaged commodity.
 Television de-emphasizes the quality of information in favor of satisfying the far-reaching needs of entertainment, by which information is encumbered and to which it is subordinate.

 Postman asserts the presentation of television news is a form of entertainment programming; arguing that the inclusion of theme music, the interruption of commercials, and "talking hairdos" bear witness that televised news cannot readily be taken seriously.
-Postman further examines the differences between written speech, which he argues reached its prime in the early to mid-nineteenth century, and the forms of televisual communication, which rely mostly on visual images to "sell" lifestyles.
+Postman further examines the differences between written speech, which he argues reached its prime in the early to mid-19th century, and the forms of televisual communication, which rely mostly on visual images to "sell" lifestyles.
 He argues that, owing to this change in public discourse, politics has ceased to be about a candidate's ideas and solutions, but whether he comes across favorably on television.
 Television, he notes, has introduced the phrase "now this", which implies a complete absence of connection between the separate topics the phrase ostensibly connects.
 Larry Gonick used this phrase to conclude his Cartoon Guide to (Non)Communication, instead of the traditional "the end".

 Postman refers to the inability to act upon much of the so-called information from televised sources as the information-action ratio.
 He contends that "television is altering the meaning of 'being informed' by creating a species of information that might properly be called disinformation—misplaced, irrelevant, fragmented or superficial information that creates the illusion of knowing something but which in fact leads one away from knowing".